Prevalence of gender violence remains alarming, says CQUni Alumnus

 That's according to CQUniversity Alumnus Dr Ana Stevenson who has co-edited a new book titled Gender Violence in Australia: Historical Perspectives (published by Monash University).

-Dr Stevenson will deliver a guest lecture on her book from Noon - 1 pm on Wednesday 21 August at the CQUniversity Rockhampton North campus (32 G.18) Harvard Lecture Theatre, with zoom videoconference links to CQUni Mackay City campus (1.04).
+Dr Stevenson will deliver a guest lecture on her book from Noon - 1 pm on Wednesday 21 August at the CQUniversity Rockhampton North campus, Building 29/G.07, with zoom videoconference links to CQUni Mackay City campus (1.04).

 Dr Stevenson completed a Bachelor of Communication (with Distinction) through CQUniversity, graduating in 2008, before progressing to a PhD with The University of Queensland.